mich0292/Game_Physics/README.md

 3. Type a in the cmd to run our game

 ![How to Install](https://github.com/mich0292/Game_Physics/blob/d3a4ca847372713c0c5966ee6d178bff7fcfcb6f/Screenshots/How%20to%20Install.png)

+**Features**
+1. Audio – Our game has a cute 8-bit BGM
+2. Textures – Our game has textures for all the important game objects
+3. Scoreboard – Our game has a scoreboard which has all the previously obtained scores

 Please check out our documentation for more details! 😀